3rd grade linking verbs worksheets

 Linking verbs work like an equals sign: the pond was calm means pond = calm.
-Third graders spot the full set, including the sneaky sense verbs (looks, feels, tastes) and change-verbs (became, grew, turned), and they start telling linking uses apart from action uses.
+Third graders spot the full set, including sneaky sense verbs (looks, feels, tastes) and change-verbs (became, grew, turned), and start telling linking uses apart from action uses.

 The kind of sentences you'll get